The New Republican Tax Code:

 This sounds almost too ridiculous to be true, but I promise you it’s cold, hard fact – the new Republican tax code actually gives corporations a financial incentive to move your job out of the country.
 It gives them a tax cut to take American jobs, and ship them overseas.

-Until last year corporations paid the same tax rate on all the profits they made around the world, no matter where they earned that money.
+Until the tax bill passed, corporations paid the same tax rate on all the profits they made around the world, no matter where they earned that money.
 They got to subtract the amount of taxes they paid to other countries from that total, but overall, they were supposed to pay the same rate at the end of the day on foreign profits as they pay on profits earned in the United States.

 The new Republican tax code changes that.
 It lets corporations pay just about half the normal tax rate on income they earn overseas as compared to what they make in America.
 10.5% compared to 20%.